 A Technological Breakthrough

 At some point in time, the Video Home System or VHS used to be just as big as DVDs are today.
-For the first time, people were able to record things.
+It was the 80s and 90s, where the hair was big, the denim was acid washed and the fashion choices were questionable at best.
+For the first time, people were able to easily record things.
 The idea of watching one show while recording another was a major turning point back then, and a breakthrough in technology.
 Although the VHS seems as old as dinosaurs—especially when comparing it to the all the high-tech gadgets we have now—its usage was discontinued only about a decade ago.

 Turf War Between Giants

 Various companies previously produced Video Tape Recorders (VTR), including the AMPEX Company and Sony.
 The AMPEX Company released the AMPEX VRX-1000 in 1956 at a whooping $50,000.
+Not too friendly on the average family’s humble home entertainment budget.
 Obviously, it wasn't very popular or successful with the general public due to its outrageously high cost.
-Sony took the idea and came up with a new version in 1963, but it was still a little pricey for most people.
+Sony took the idea and came up with a new version in 1963, but it was still a little pricey for most people as most new and innovative tech was.
 Later, in 1975, Sony introduced the Betamax.
 The VHS was released soon after by JVC, and the VHS/Betamax war began with the VHS coming out as a clear winner.
+It was truly the first great format war.
 In its first year alone, the VHS format took about 40% of business away from Sony.
 By 1987, 90% of the $5.25 billion VCR market in the U.S. alone was based on the VHS format.
-Interestingly, the porn industry played a significant role in the triumph of the VHS format as Sony wouldn't allow any pornographic content on its Betamax tapes.
+Although Betamax was technically the more sophisticated technology, the small discrepancies between the two formats didn’t warrant the heftier price tag that Betamax charged.
 JVC had no such reservations and in 2001, there was a significant peak in VHS sales.
 As a matter of fact, enough VHS tapes were produced that year to cover the earth-moon distance more than 987 times!

 The Rise and Fall of the VHS